Start-Up Black Ops

-Jonathan Wang penned the Start-Up Black Ops creed, here are some extracts I want to use a website started on the belief:
+Jonathan Wang penned the Start-Up Black Ops creed, a website started on the belief:

 Wang offers four principles